-Accessible only by boat, you will encounter other interesting residents at Booby Trap including Nurse sharks, rays, and every so often even a turtle.
+Fuikbaai is only accessible by boat which makes encounters with interesting residents at Booby Trap special including Nurse sharks, rays, and every so often even a turtle.

 Tafelberg (Table Mountain) is a large flat-topped hill in southeastern Curaçao, near the Santa Barbara beach.
 It is 196.1 metres (643 ft) high, making it only the fourth-highest point on Curaçao behind the 372 metres (1,220 ft) Christoffelberg and two intermediate peaks, all in the volcanic northwest of the island.
 It is formed mostly of the Quaternary limestone that forms the south-east of Curaçao, although there are also commercially-significant phosphate and calcareous sand deposits.